Quarantine Survival Guide: Staying Healthy to Prepare for Gastric Sleeve Surgery

 - Instead of ordering take out, use this time to cook healthy meals from home that are high in protein.

 COVID-19 has left everyone in quarantine putting their lives on pause, but there’s no better time than this slow-down to focus on your weight loss journey in preparation for the road ahead.
-For those who are thinking about scheduling their gastric sleeve surgery post-quarantine, now is the perfect time to self reflect, hone in on your healthy home cooking skills and use this opportunity to adopt a more active lifestyle.
+For those who are thinking about scheduling their gastric sleeve surgery post-quarantine, now is the perfect time to self-reflect, hone in on your healthy home cooking skills and use this opportunity to adopt a more active lifestyle.

 Staying healthy and starting the weight loss journey before the procedure does not only help reduce the risk of complications during the surgery, but statistics show that patients who begin losing weight before their procedure have better weight-loss results post-op.
 By starting a health journey now, there will be less of a transition shock post-op to a healthier, more balanced lifestyle.

-Here are our top tips for staying healthy and losing weight during quarantine.
+Prepare for gastric sleeve surgery with these top tips for staying healthy and losing weight during quarantine.

 Start With Small Workouts